roliinyk90/cdproject/README.md

 ### Installation

-Add content of cdproject.sh file to your ~/.bashrc which located in your Sparta home directory run "source .bashrc" command
+Add content of cdproject.sh file to your ~/.bashrc which located in your Sparta home directory and run ```source .bashrc``` command

 Every sparta instance have username and project folder For examle https://*.sparta.ceng.magento.com/roliinyk/42135/pub/admin/catalog/product/